serge1997/sergegogo-pubsub-event/README.md

 ```

 ## Example Usage
-Create your own class and extends ### SergeGogoEvent\Provider\PubSubEventProvider
+Create your own class and extends
+#### SergeGogoEvent\Provider\PubSubEventProvider
 #### 1. EventServiceProvider.php. after this we must create a event
-UserCreatedEvent and listener SendEmailListener
+UserCreatedEvent and listeners SendEmailListener and UserCreatedListener
 ```php
 <?php
 namespace App\Providers;